Exploring the history and evolution of the Chef's Knife

 Why all the hoopla?
 Well, the answer to that question lies in Japanese history and culture.
 The sword has had an integral role in both.

 Swordmakers, as opposed to their European blacksmith counterparts, were a highly esteemed class who approached their work with gravitas.
 Only individuals of impeccable morality and sincerity could become master swordsmiths.
 Fasting and ritual purification were necessary before the forge was lit.
 Like priests, they wore only white at their anvils.
 The result of all of this were the best swords in the world.
 The Japanese were making steel of a quality 600 years before modern metallurgy could produce anything equivalent.

 To produce their superior swords, the Japanese swordmakers had to solve a problem which confounded smiths from all times and places.
 Swordmakers knew how to make extremely hard steels that would take and hold a sharp edge.
 The problem is, the harder the steel, the more brittle it becomes.
-This was undesirable on a battlefield- what use is a sharp sword that breaks when you try to cleave your enemies helmet in two?
-The German solution to this was to create a softer, tougher steel that might be dull and lose its edge in battle.
-When wielded by an Arnold Shwarzenager-size knight- a dull sword that just holds its shape is deadly enough to get the job done.
+This was undesirable on a battlefield -- what use is a sharp sword that breaks when you try to cleave your enemies helmet in two?
+The German solution was to create a softer, tougher steel.
+It might dull and lose its edge in battle, but when wielded by an Arnold Schwarzenegger-sized knight, a dull sword that just holds its shape is deadly enough to get the job done.

 The Japanese chef's knife has been greatly influenced by the interplay of cultures.
 There wasn't much of a knife industry in Japan until the Portuguese introduced tobacco in the 1600's.
 Responding to this new arrival, the Japanese became known for making knives for cutting tobacco.